-A Ring Menu (also known as a Pie Menu
+A Ring Menu (also known as a radial menu or a Pie Menu

 ) is an interface element